ipfs-shipyard/workshop-idm-chat-dapp/README.md

 If you are interested in helping us or even just tracking progress, you may do so via:

-- Subscribing to Nomios newsletter in http://nomios.io
+- Subscribing to Nomios newsletter on http://nomios.io
 - Chatting with us on `#ipfs` and `#ipfs-identity` IRC channels on freenode.net
 - Attending our bi-weekly progress calls - https://github.com/ipfs-shipyard/pm-idm/issues?q=progress+label%3Aprogress-call